Vehicles of Faith: G1-Monads

 G15: Risk

-Here, faith is applied to the social element.
+Here, faith is applied to personal wishes.

 Willingness weakens if loss aversion dominates.

-DestructivenessRisking that is just bravado.
+DestructivenessRisking that is reckless.

 G16: Learn